 Features:

-Yet another popular espresso machine from DeLonghi, this is a machine that I’ve seen in more than one large retail outlet in the past, and undoubtfully its looks has led to this machine ending up in lots of kitchens over the years.
+Yet another popular espresso machine from DeLonghi, this is a machine that I’ve seen in more than one large retail outlet in the past, and undoubtfully its looks has led to this machine ending up in many kitchens over the years.

 It’s a bit bigger than the EC685, it has a bigger water tank, a bigger drip tray, and it has a boiler.

-The EC685 like a lot of lower-cost domestic machines has a thermoblock which is an on demand water heater.
+The EC685 like most lower-cost domestic machines has a thermoblock which is an on demand water heater.
 The Skultura has a small brew boiler, as does the Gaggia Classic.

-Whether this really impacts in better espresso is a difficult thing to say, there’s more to a machine’s potential shot quality than just whether it has a boiler or a thermoblock or thermocoil.
+Whether this actually results in better espresso is a difficult thing to say, there’s more to a machine’s potential shot quality than just whether it has a boiler or a thermoblock or thermocoil.

-It doesn’t have the same panarello as the E685, but it’s still capable of decent microfoam – literally not via the panarello.
-With this machine and a lot of panarello machines, you can pull the panarello off, and work with the steam pipe as a fundamental wand.
-Literally keep in mind though that there’s a learning curve to using a steam wand, it in fact isn’t as easy as the pros make it look.
+It doesn’t have the same panarello as the E685, but it’s still capable of decent microfoam – just not via the panarello.
+With this machine and most panarello machines, you can pull the panarello off, and use the steam pipe as a standard wand.
+Just keep in mind though that there’s a learning curve to using a steam wand, it really isn’t as easy as the pros make it look.

 Check Price - Amazon UK